The sources of Turkish labour law are those of law, custom, jurisprudence and contract. Legal and contractual sources are as follows.

 iii Sensitive data

 Health information, social insurance numbers, family information, bank business records or account information can be considered sensitive information and limitations can be placed on the handling of such information, which is regulated by several laws.
-If such laws are violated, legal action may be taken.
+If these laws are violated, legal action may be taken in the form of security measures and administrative fines for entities, and penal sanctions for individuals.

 iv Background checks